Before going to theatre for an operation, there are a number of things that need to be addressed:

 - E – this is used for emergency operations

-There is a NICE guideline from 2016 on routine preoperative tests for elective surgery that gives guidance on which investigations are required depending on individual patient factors and the size of the operation.
+NICE guidelines (2016) are available outlining recommendations for routine preoperative tests for elective surgery, based on individual patient factors and the size of the operation.
 There will also be local guidelines.
 If in doubt, get advice from an anaesthetist.

 Investigations may be required prior to surgery depending on the co-morbidities: